Aligning infrastructure investments with impact

 Collect data from experts

-We interviewed 45 infrastructure practitioners in LA County to capture insights from their professional experience.
+We interviewed 45 infrastructure practitioners in L.A.
+County — including community-based organizations and other nonprofits, public agencies, and consulting groups — to capture insights from their professional experience.

 Identify key findings